-IRB Guidelines - Levels of Review
+IRB Guidelines - Types of Review

-At the University of Massachusetts Amherst all research involving human subjects conducted by those acting as an agent of UMASS Amherst, regardless of where the research is done or what category of review it falls into, must be submitted to the IRB for review if the research is funded.
+At the University of Massachusetts Amherst all research involving human subjects conducted by those acting as an agent of UMASS Amherst, regardless of where the research is done or what type of review it falls into, must be submitted to the IRB for review if the research is funded.
 Unfunded research may be reviewed at the local level if an authorized Local Review Board (LRB) exists within your department/college.

 To qualify for Expedited review, research must fall into any of seven (7) regulated categories.
 Expedited reviews are conducted by at least one experienced member of the IRB members.
 Common examples of Expedited research at UMASS include: